Ebazhanov/linkedin-skill-assessments-quizzes/machine-learning/machine-learning-quiz.md

 - [x] There is not a lot of variance but there is a high bias.
 - [ ] Your model has low bias but high variance.

-`Underfitted data models usually have high bias and low variance.
-Overfitted data models have low bias and high variance.`
+**Explanation**: Underfitted data models usually have high bias and low variance.
+Overfitted data models have low bias and high variance.

 #### Q63.
 Asian user complains that your company's facial recognition model does not properly identify their facial expressions.
 What should you do?